 - Durable drag is great for large fish

-- 26-ounce reel is exceptionally light for its size
+- The reel is light for its size

 - Not a great choice for freshwater shore fishing